MicrosoftDocs/powerapps-docs/powerapps-docs/teams/how-to.md

 ## Building connect screen

-In this step we are going to organize the screens you designed for your app and connect the three screens that we have created in the previous steps.
+In this step, we're going to organize the screens you designed for your app and connect the three screens that we've created in the previous steps.

 Update the following expressions to connect the screens in this app.